Ballets Russes (film)

-Ballets Russes is a 2005 American feature documentary film about the dancers of the Ballet Russe de Monte-Carlo.
-It was directed by Dayna Goldfine and Dan Geller, and featured Irina Baronova, Alicia Markova, George Zoritch, and Tatiana Riabouchinska, Tamara Tchinarova among others.
+Ballets Russes is a 2005 American feature documentary film about the dancers of the Ballet Russe de Monte-Carlo, which split into the Ballet Russe de Monte-Carlo and the Original Ballet Russe.

+By showing clips of performances and interviews (recorded in about 2000) with several principal dancers from each troupe, it follows the history of the two troupes over the following decades., Alicia Markova, George Zoritch, and Tatiana Riabouchinska, Tamara Tchinarova among others.
 It was narrated by Marian Seldes.
 It is distributed by Zeitgeist Films.

 Dancers

 Dancers appearing in the film include: